freeCodeCamp/camperchan/CONTRIBUTING.md

 > [!CAUTION]
 > This project uses [1Password's CLI](https://developer.1password.com/docs/cli/use-cases#secrets) to manage environment variables.
 If you do not use 1password, or do not have the CLI set up, these instructions may not work for you.
+>
+> If you aren't sure how to structure your secret references, take a look at `dev.env`.

 You'll need to head over to the [Discord Developer Portal](https://discord.dev) and create your application.